mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-19.md

 Final Outpu
 console.log(sum); // Output: 17

 # Function Chaining

 Function chaining is a powerful technique that allows multiple operations to be performed in a single line.

-**How can I print the list of first names of employees whose ages are less than 30 by chaining filter and map methods?**
+**How can I print the list of first names of employees whose ages are less than 30 by chaining filter and map methods ?**

 ```js